stillonearth/CheckersOnBevy/README.md

 ---

-## 3. Training AlphaZero to play Checkers Ugolki with PyTorch and Python
+## 3. 🏅 Training AlphaZero to play 🏁 Checkers with PyTorch and 🐍 Python

 Checkers is fully observable turn-based zero-sum game, which means: